RobDWaller/robdwaller.github.io/_posts/2017-10-08-ai-machine-learning-what-is-it-how-does-it-work.md

 ---
 layout: post
 title: 'AI and Machine Learning: 2.
-What is it and How Does it Work?''
+What is it and How Does it Work?'
 description: 'something'
 published: false
 tags: [ai, machine learning]